 Perhaps we frequent fliers simply need to adjust our expectations when traveling.
 It is not an easy thing to do — but if I can do it, anyone can.
 If that is not possible for you, perhaps you need to consider either reducing or eliminating travel — especially as the entire loyalty “game” in travel has changed considerably and it is generally not as much fun as it used to be.

-Of course, many of the travel companies have been enjoying record quarterly profits in recent years due to such things as ancillary fees, which has helped to rake in billions of dollars in revenue.
+Of course, many of the travel companies have been enjoying record quarterly profits over the years due to such things as ancillary fees, which has helped to rake in billions of dollars in revenue annually.

-I recently endured an ongoing personal situation which lasted greater than a year; and because of it, I have adjusted my perspective in life.
+I recently endured at least one major personal situation; and because of it, I have adjusted my perspective in life.
 After all, does a missed upgrade really mean all that much?
 Like the sale of a seat aboard an aircraft, the experience of a missed upgrade is pretty much just as perishable.
 Think about it: when was the last time you experienced a missed upgrade and had it haunt you for an extended period of time?

 Regardless, I am reminded time and time again that even that ongoing situation which I experienced — as miserable and incredibly difficult as it was for me — paled in experienced to the personal experiences of other people I know which I cannot imagine experiencing myself: